 One of the best answers to the question, “how to control pain?”
 An unattended mind is the breeding ground of half of our problems and one way to keep it calm is mindful meditation.
 Meditating with the entire focus on breath and wild imagination.
 Visualize the pain is shrinking or melting away from your body.
 Picturise a nice waterfall or a garden full of fresh flowers to relax and ease your pain.

 Let the creativity flow.
-Art therapy is believed to relieve physical and psychological symptoms of pain.
-Engage yourself with crafts, clay, yarn, coloured pencils, and other art supplies to fight against pain.
+Art therapy is believed to relieve the physical and psychological symptoms of pain.
+Engage yourself with crafts, clay, yarn, colored pencils, and other art supplies to fight against pain.

 Yes, music heals.
 Listening to your favourite tracks can subdue pain, depression, and discomfort associated with pain.

 - Write it down